denevell/Natch-Android/README.md

 9a.
 I shouldn't be able to edit a post that's not mine
 10:  I should be able to edit my thread title and content
 10a: I shouldn't be able to edit a thread that's not mine
+10b: I should see an error on edit thread with blank data
 11:  I should be able to press more to see more threads
 12:  I should be able to press more to see more posts
 13:  I should see whether I am logged in or not, showing who I am logged in as.